Vortex dynamics in trabeculated embryonic ventricles: Introduction

-The numerical work described above, in addition to direct \textit{in vivo} measurements of blood flow in the embryonic heart \cite{Hove:2003,Vennemann:2006}, further supports that the presence of vortices is sensitive to changes in $Re$, morphology, and unsteadiness of the flow.
+The numerical work described above and \textit{in vivo} measurements of blood flow in embryonic hearts \cite{Hove:2003,Vennemann:2006} supports that vortex formation is sensitive to changes in $Re$, morphology, and unsteadiness of the flow.
 Santhanakrishnan \textit{et al.} \cite{Santhanakrishnan:2009} used a combination of CFD and flow visualization in dynamically scaled physical models to describe the fluid dynamic transitions that occur as the chambers balloon, the endocardial cushions grow, and the overall scale of the heart increases.
 They found that the formation of intracardial vortices depends upon the height of the endocardial cushions, the depth of the chambers, and the $Re$.
-Their paper only consider steady flows in an idealized two-dimensional chamber geometry with smooth, stationary walls.
+Their study only considered steady flows in an idealized two-dimensional chamber geometry with smooth, stationary walls.

-In this paper, we expand upon the work of Santhanakrishnan \textit{et al.} by considering both pulsatile flows and the addition of trabeculae in a 2D idealized ventricle.
-We use the immersed boundary method to solve the fluid structure interaction problem of flow through a rigid ventricular cavity.
-Because the goal of this paper is to map out the bifurcations in flow structure that occur as a result of unsteadiness of the flow, trabeculae height, and $Re$, we restrict the work to this idealized model of the ventricle.
-Even with these simplifications, we find a variety of interesting bifurcations in flow structures that occur over a biologically relevant morphospace.
+In this paper, we present complementary studies to both Santhanakrishnan \textit{et al.} \cite{Santhanakrishnan:2009} and Lee \textit{et al.} \cite{Lee:2018} with the goal of revealing the bifurcations in flow structures that occur as a result of the unsteadiness of the flow, trabeculae height, and $Re$.
+First we investigate the differences in the cardiac fluid dynamics between WT and \textit{ErbB2}-inhibited (namely \textit{ErbB2$^{st61}$} and \textit{ErbB2$^{st50}$}) mutants, to explore how vortex formation in the intertrabecular regions is sensitive to differences in morphology.
+We quantify the intertrabecular flow patterns mentioned (but not shown) in \textit{Lee et al.} \cite{Lee:2018}.
+Next, we use an idealized geometry, based upon that of Santhanakrishnan \textit{et al.} \cite{Santhanakrishnan:2009}, to systematically sweep a parameter space consisting of trabeculae size, fluid scale, and unsteady flow effects to quantify fluid dynamics transitions.